 International moving, also called overseas moving, means you are moving out of the contiguous 48 states, to Alaska, Hawaii or to another country.
 These types of moves are regulated, and the mover must be registered with the Federal Maritime Commission (FMC); Click to download the International moving brochure.
 For your protection be sure the mover you use is a NJ licensed mover with international affiliations in the "International Association of Movers" (IAM).
 Also there usually is no insurance offered by the carrier for international moving unless you request insurance.

-The NJWMA is comprised of licensed moving companies, but many of the companies may also be licensed to perform long distance moves under their own authority; Some companies may represent a van line and serve as an agent for their long distance or international moving, however, most information regarding rules and regulations in this web site deals mostly with Intrastate moving with-in the State of NJ.
+All NJWMA movers are licensed for intrastate moving, but many of the companies may also be licensed to perform long distance moves under their own authority.
+Some companies may represent a van line and serve as an agent for their long distance or international moving, however, most information regarding rules and regulations in this web site deals mostly with Intrastate moving with-in the State of NJ.